larpchronicles/rules/chronicles-rulebook.md

 >Alchemy is capable of creating a variety of Ingestible Toxins.
 Each type in turn is capable of being turned into a Weapon Coating, a Dart for Throwing, or a Trap.
 Above is an easy reference table to show the tier at which a specific Toxin can be made in each of its forms.
 As a rule of thumb, the base Tier of an item +1 is a Coating, +2 for a Dart or Trap.

 ### Weapon Coatings
 >Weapon coatings are single-use alchemical products that may be applied to weapons.
-To apply a coating, the user must have the coating in hand and roleplay pouring or rubbing the coating on the weapon for a 5-second count.
+To apply a coating, the character must have the coating in hand and roleplay pouring or rubbing the coating on the weapon for a 5-second count.
 Only the character who had possession of the weapon when the coating was applied may use that coating.
 >
 >For example, Alice applies a Sleep Coating to her long sword then hands the sword to Bob.
 Bob cannot use that coating.
 >